History of Hawaii: Sugar reciprocity

-During the 1850s, the U.S. import tariff on sugar from Hawaii was much higher than the import tariffs Hawaiians were charging the U.S., and Kamehameha III sought reciprocity.
+During the 1850s, the U.S. import tariff on sugar from Hawaii was much higher than the tariffs Hawaiians were charging the U.S. Kamehameha III sought reciprocity.
 The monarch wished to lower U.S. tariffs and make Hawaiian sugar competitive with other foreign suppliers.
-In 1854 Kamehameha III proposed a policy of reciprocity between the countries, but the proposal died in the U.S. Senate.
+In 1854 Kamehameha III's proposal of reciprocity between the countries died in the U.S. Senate.

 U.S. control of Hawaii was considered vital for the defense of its west coast.
 The military was especially interested in Pu'uloa, Pearl Harbor.
 The sale of one harbor was proposed by Charles Reed Bishop, a foreigner who had married into the Kamehameha family, had risen to be Hawaiian Minister of Foreign Affairs and owned a country home near Pu'uloa.
 He showed two U.S. officers around the lochs, although his wife, Bernice Pauahi Bishop, privately disapproved of selling Hawaiian lands.
-As monarch, William Charles Lunalilo, was content to let Bishop run most business affairs, but the ceding of lands became unpopular with Hawaiians.
+As monarch, Kamehameha, was content to let Bishop run most business affairs, but the ceding of lands was unpopular with Hawaiians.
 Many islanders thought that all the islands, rather than just Pearl Harbor, might be lost and opposed any cession.
-By November 1873, Lunalilo canceled negotiations but his health declined swiftly, and he died on February 3, 1874, at age of 39.
+By November 1873, Lunalilo canceled negotiations, but he died on February 3, 1874.

-Lunalilo left no heirs.
-The legislature was empowered by the constitution to elect the monarch in these instances.
-The legislature decided to hold a public referendum and to choose who the public voted for.
-Queen Emma and David Kalākaua both declared their candidacy.
-Kalākaua won the election.
-However, Queen Emma and her supporters were not satisfied.
-While the legislature was formally voting to certify Kalākaua as King pursuant to the public referendum, Queen Emma's supporters descended on the capitol and attacked the legislators.
-13 legislators supporting Kalākaua were injured, including one who died after being tossed from a window.
-The monarchy had no army and the police deserted, thus the Hawaiian government requested the support of American troops to quell the riot.
-The legislature then duly elected Kalākaua as Lunalilo's successor.

-The new ruler was pressured by the U.S. government to surrender Pearl Harbor to the Navy.
-Kalākaua was concerned that this would lead to annexation by the U.S. and to violating the traditions of the Hawaiian people, who believed that the land ('Āina) was fertile, sacred and not for sale.
 From 1874 through 1875, Kalākaua made a state visit to Washington DC to gather support for a new treaty.
 Congress agreed to the Reciprocity Treaty of 1875 for seven years in exchange for Ford Island (Pearl Harbor).
 After the treaty, sugar production expanded from 12,000 acres to 125,000 acres in 1891.
-At the end of the seven-year term, the United States showed little interest in renewal.
+At the end of the seven-year term, the treaty lapsed given little interest in the United States.